dullhunk/book/careers-lab/cvapps/verbsoft.md

-# Verbs for emphasising what you've done
+# Emphasising your actions using verbs

 This section [git.io/verbsfirst](http://git.io/verbsfirst) is part of the debugging your CV guide at [git.io/mycv](http://git.io/mycv) .